 Historical & Heritage | Pilgrimage

-At a distance of 1 km from Srirangam Railway Station, 9 km from Trichy Railway Junction, 62 km from Thanjavur, 145 km from Madurai & 327 km from Chennai, Srirangam is well known for Sri Ranganathaswamy Temple which is the foremost of the eight self-manifested shrines of Lord Vishnu.
-The temple is considered the first among 108 prominent Vishnu temples and also one of the popular Tamilnadu tourist places.
+At a distance of 1 km from Srirangam Railway Station, 9 km from Trichy Railway Junction, 62 km from Thanjavur, 145 km from Madurai & 327 km from Chennai, Sri Ranganathaswamy Temple is a prominent Hindu temple situated at Srirangam near Trichy.
+It is one of the famous temples in South India, and among the most visited places in Tamilnadu.

-Constructed in the Dravidian style of architecture, Sri Ranganathaswamy Temple is one of the most famous temples in South India, constructed in the Dravidian style of architecture.
+Constructed in the Dravidian style of architecture, Sri Ranganathaswamy Temple is the foremost of the eight self-manifested shrines of Lord Vishnu, and among the important places of pilgrimage in Tamilnadu.
 Built across an area of 156 acres, this temple is dedicated to Ranganatha, a reclining form of Hindu deity, Lord Vishnu.
 This temple lies on an island formed by the twin Rivers Cauvery and Kollidam.
-Though the temple existing since 2nd century BC, the archaeological inscriptions are available only from the 10th century CE.
+Though the temple existing since the 2nd century BC, the archaeological inscriptions are available only .....

 Historical & Heritage

-At a distance of 2 km from Thanjavur Railway Station, 1.5 km from Brihadeeswarar Temple, Thanjavur Palace is a wonderful historical structure in the town of Thanjavur.
+At a distance of 2 km from Thanjavur Railway Station, and 1.5 km from Brihadeeswarar Temple, Thanjavur Palace is a wonderful historical structure in the town of Thanjavur.
 It is one of the famous Thanjavur tourist places.

 Also known as Maratha Palace or Nayak Palace, it was the official residence of the Maratha rulers from 1674 to 1855.
-It was constructed partly by Thanjavur Nayaks around 1550 CE, and expanded by the Marathas.
+It was constructed partly by Thanjavur Nayaks around 1550 CE and expanded by the Marathas.
 The palace is noted for its huge halls, spacious corridors, observation and arsenal towers, and a shady courtyard.
-The Palace is a must visit place in Thanjavur to understand the history and lifestyle of its rulers as part of Thanjavur tour.
+This palace is a must-visit place for history buffs to understand the history and lifestyle of its rulers as part of Thanjavur tour.

 The entrance to the palace is a large quadrangular courtyard which is encircled by walls with big gateways to the north and the east.
-The courtyard leads to a many-pillared hall.
-The Goodagopuram, also known as Bell Tower, an eight storied vimana like building situated on the southern side of the third quadrangle, has a height of 190 ft.
-It was the palace watch tower .....
+The courtyard leads to a many-pillared hall. .....